 - Scar treatments are available, but your scar will still very visible, such as when you raise your hands or arms

 Is arm skin reduction worth it?

 - Most patients report they feel much better with firmer-looking arm skin (less self-conscious about the ‘bingo wing’ arm appearance)

-What Skin Surgery Techniques are used for excess skin folds on the abdomen (the skin apron) or skin folds covering the genitals?
+What Excess Skin Reduction Techniques are used for excess skin folds on the abdomen (the skin apron) or skin folds covering the genitals?

 - Many post-weight loss surgery patients require an extended Abdominoplasty or Belt Lipectomy

 - Surgery needs will vary, however, depending on your skin condition and degree of skin folds related to ptosis and over-stretched skin along the torso

 - To find out more, download a surgery guide for excess skin folds.